-are

-sustainable

-investments with

-an environmental

-objective that do

-not take into

-account the

-criteria for

-environmentally

-sustainable

-economic

-activities under the

-EU Taxonomy.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities the under ΕU Taxonomy.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?